Inflectra/spira-documentation/docs/Spira-User-Manual/Reports-Center.md

 ### Test Case Progress Rate Graph

-This graph displays the number of test case executions for the specified date range for that specific date interval.
-That means it will display for each day, the total number of test cases executed ignoring the status from any previous days.
+The Test Case Progress Rate Graph displays the number of test case executions for the specified date range, against the specified release/sprint, ignoring the status from any previous days.
 Any test cases not executed that day will be considered "not run" and will appear in the "not run" category.

 For example, if you have 10 test cases created on day 1 you will see 10 test cases "not run" on day 1.
 On day 2, you execute 5 test cases and fail them all, you will now see 5 test cases failed and 5 not run.
 On day 3, you execute 3 of the previous 5 test cases and pass them.
 You will now see 3 test cases passed, 0 failed and 7 not run.

 ![](img/Reports_Center_381.png)

 ### Test Case Cumulative Progress Graph

-This graph displays the number of test case executions cumulatively over the specified date range.
+The Test Case Cumulative Progress Graph displays the number of test case executions cumulatively over the specified date range, against the specified release/sprint.
 That means it will display for each day, the total number of test cases executed plus the status from any previous days that have not been changed.
 Any test cases not executed up to that point will be considered "not run" and will appear in the "not run" category.

 For example, if you have 10 test cases created on day 1 you will see 10 test cases "not run" on day 1.
 On day 2, you execute 5 test cases and fail them all, you will now see 5 test cases failed and 5 not run.
 On day 3, you execute 3 of the previous 5 test cases and pass them.
 You will now see 3 test cases passed, 2 failed and 5 not run.

 ![](img/Reports_Center_382.png)